Texas A&M vs Yale Basketball Prediction, Odds, Picks, Best Bets for NCAA Tournament First Round

 Texas A&M vs. Yale: ATS Betting Stats and Trends

-• Yale has compiled an 18-10-0 ATS record so far this season.
+- Yale has compiled an 18-10-0 record against the spread this season.

-• The Aggies own an identical winning percentage against the spread in home games (.500) as they do in road games.
+- The Aggies have the same winning percentage against the spread in home games (.500) as they do on the road.

 Texas A&M vs. Yale: Moneyline Betting Stats

-• Sportsbooks have implied with the moneyline set for this matchup that Texas A&M has a 78.9% chance of pulling out a win.
+- The moneyline set for this matchup implies Texas A&M has a 76.1% chance of walking away with the win.

 Texas A&M vs. Yale Head-to-Head Comparison

-• Wade Taylor IV ranks 211th in college basketball with a team-leading 15.7 points per game.
+- Texas A&M's leading scorer, Wade Taylor IV, ranks 211th in the country scoring 15.7 points per game.

-• John Poulakidas paces Yale, recording 19.2 points per game (36th in college basketball).
+- John Poulakidas paces Yale, averaging 19.2 points per game (36th in college basketball).

-• Andersson Garcia leads the team with 6.2 rebounds per game (277th in college basketball action).
+- Nick Townsend leads the team with 7.2 rebounds per game (139th in college basketball).

-• Texas A&M ranks 200th in college basketball by averaging 94.8 points per 100 possessions on offense, and defensively is 28th in college basketball, allowing 86.7 points per 100 possessions.
+- Texas A&M ranks 200th in college basketball with 94.8 points scored per 100 possessions, and 28th in college basketball defensively with 86.7 points conceded per 100 possessions.

 Sign up for FanDuel Sportsbook and FanDuel Daily Fantasy today!